liquity/beta/bug_bounty.md

-# Liquity smart contracts bug bounty
+# Liquity smart contracts bug bounty program

-A bug bounty for the smart contracts of the Liquity protocol is now live.
+A bug bounty program for the smart contracts of the Liquity protocol is now live.
 We intend for hackers to look for smart contract vulnerabilities in our system that can lead to loss of funds or locked components.

 ## Rewards